jacksleight/statamic-bard-mutator/README.md

 ## Compatibility

-In order to run tag mutators Bard Mutator has to replace the built-in classes/extensions with its own.
+In order to give you access to the Tiptap rendering process Bard Mutator has to override the Tiptap editor class and replace the built-in extensions with its own.
 It can only do that reliably if there are no other addons (or user code) trying to do the same thing.
-To help minimise incompatibilities Bard Mutator will only replace the classes/extensions that are actually being mutated, everyting else is left alone.
+To help minimise incompatibilities Bard Mutator will only replace extensions that are actually being mutated.

-*However*, if you have other addons (or user code) that replace any of the classes/extensions that Bard Mutator is also replacing it probably won't work properly.
-Unfortunately I don’t think there’s a way around that.
-This does not affect custom nodes and marks.

-My other Bard addons use Bard Mutator under the hood, so those are fully compatible.
-In fact the main reason I developed this in the first place was so multiple addons could make modifications to the built-in classes/extensions at the same time.

 ## Sponsoring